 Welcome to Failed Hips and Harmful Drugs.
-No, this is not the name of a bad country song or a chapter from a Hunter S. Thompson novel.
-It’s actually quite serious: a website dedicated to providing timely information on failed medical devices and harmful drugs.
+No, this is not a bad country song or a chapter from a Hunter S. Thompson novel.
+It’s actually quite serious: a website dedicated to providing timely information on failed medical devices and harmful prescription drugs.
 I hope you find it helpful.

 The rehabilitation was a challenge–as they all are with these surgeries–but she steadily improved and after a few months of physical therapy, she began to feel better than she did before the surgery.
 She began to have hope.

 But then something went wrong.
 Pain returned, a different pain.
 Then the pain got worse, then it became excruciating.
 Her hip would suddenly lock in such a way that she could not move her leg or hip.

 She was prescribed Vicodin for the pain.
 She took other over-the-counter medication.
 She tried just about anything to numb the pain and the fear and the anxiety.

 She had to sleep with her feet elevated.
 She feared her hip would lock up while she was alone and she would be stranded.
 She used a walker to avoid sudden falls.
 Her condition was much worse than it was before the implant surgery.
 That is to say, the osteoarthritis was less painful than her condition after the hip replacement surgery.